-- An imbalanced gut flora
+An imbalanced gut flora

 Your intestines are one of the most significant parts of your immune system.
-Researchers have found that the bacteria and yeast in your gut ‘prime’ your immune system and keep it ready to fight off pathogens like Candida.
+Researchers have found that the bacteria and yeast in your gut ‘prime’ your immune system and keep it ready to fight off pathogens like Candida (20).
 Without the correct balance of microorganisms in your gut flora, your immune system can be significantly weakened.

 - Leaky Gut Syndrome

 This Candida-related condition, often known as intestinal permeability, provokes inflammation and a strong immune response.
-The inflammation and food sensitivities that it causes put pressure on your overloaded immune system.
+The inflammation and food sensitivities that it causes put pressure on your overloaded immune system (21).

 - Adrenal Fatigue / HPA Axis dysfunction

-Lastly, Candida can overwork your adrenals and HPA Axis.
-These important organs play a role in regulating your immune system, among other things.
-Things like chronic fatigue and nutrient malabsorption can lead to hormonal imbalances that weaken the adrenal glands.
+Lastly, Candida can overwork the adrenal glands and disrupt the HPA axis.
+These important organs (hypothalamus-pituitary-adrenals) play a role in regulating your immune system, among other things (22).
+Health problems like chronic fatigue and nutrient malabsorption can lead to hormonal imbalances that weaken and disrupt the HPA axis.
 A lengthy Candida infection can affect levels of hormones and neurotransmitters like cortisol that regulate the immune system.

 Does any of this sound like your experience?
-If you find that you are regularly suffering from colds and flus, and you don’t know why, a gut imbalance like Candida might be the cause.
+If you find that you are regularly suffering from colds and flu, and you don’t know why, a gut imbalance like Candida might be the cause.

-I’ve already discussed acetaldehyde, but this is far from the only Candida metabolite that can cause unpleasant symptoms.
-Uric acid is another toxic byproduct of Candida, and it can lead to pain in various parts of the body.
+We’ve already discussed acetaldehyde, but this is far from the only Candida metabolite that can cause unpleasant symptoms.
+Uric acid is another toxic byproduct of Candida albicans, and it can lead to joint pain in various parts of the body.

 These attacks can happen relatively suddenly and can occur repeatedly until the underlying problem is addressed.
 Longer term, high levels of uric acid can do damage to your tendons and joints.

 So far, we’ve discussed a wide range of symptoms that include tiredness, joint pain, brain fog, and more.
 If you are experiencing a few of these different symptoms, it could be affecting your mood.
 But there is also a more direct link between Candida and depression.